Muskego, Wisconsin

 Muskego (/mʌsˈkiːgoʊ/) is a city in Waukesha County, Wisconsin, United States.
 As of the 2020 census, the city had a population of 25,032.
-Muskego is the fifth largest community in Waukesha County, Wisconsin.
-Muskego has a large Norwegian population.
+It is part of the Milwaukee metropolitan area.

 The name Muskego is derived from the Potawatomi Indian name for the area, "Mus-kee-Guaac", meaning sunfish.
 The Potawatomi were the original inhabitants of Muskego.
+Muskego is the fifth-largest community in Waukesha County, and has a large Norwegian American population.
 There are three lakes within the city's boundaries.

 History

 The history of Muskego started originally as the home of the Potawatomi, who named it "Mus-kee-Guaac", which means "sunfish".
 The first European came in 1827 and a few years later (1833), the Potawatomi tribe ceded their lands in Wisconsin to the United States government.
 The first permanent settlers, coming from New Hampshire, were the Luther Parker family.

 Once an agricultural area, Muskego was incorporated as a city in 1964.
 When it became a city it included the unincorporated communities of Durham Hill and Tess Corners.
 With an increase in housing developments in the city, it has become a bedroom community for Milwaukee.